- What is Japanese Wagyu?

 I hope this guide helps you learn everything you ever wanted to know about wagyu in Japan.

-Up next I’ll be adding more top-end wagyu restaurant recommendations so you can discover the absolute best there is.
+Over time I’ll add more top-end wagyu restaurant recommendations so you can discover the absolute best there is.

 Until then, enjoy Tokyo!